AlexJF12/kanagawa-site/index.md

 ## What will this cost me?

 The price depends on the size of the district you are interested in.
 That being said, I can work with your budget.
-This project is still in draft form and I want to hear feedback.
+This project is still in beta and I want to hear feedback.

 ## How do I get in touch with you?